verekia/js-stack-from-scratch/README.md

 A lot of React tutorials completely skip the setup part, which makes newcomers build their learning on weak foundations.
 Instead of giving beginners a "black box" configuration, the approach I'm taking here is to teach the foundations in the simplest possible way, so you understand what happens in the entire stack of tools.

 Code examples are available for each section, and you can run them all with `npm start` (see section 1).
-I recommending writing everything from scratch yourself for a better understanding.
+I recommend writing everything from scratch yourself for a better understanding.

 [1 - Node, NPM, and package.json](/1-npm-and-package-json)